hackathon-uva/hackathon/README.md

 * <a href="https://github.com/adlnet/xAPI-Dashboard">xAPI-Dashboard</a>.
 A JavaScript-library for xAPI analysis and chart-generation.

-* some standard verbs for the LRS can be found <a href="http://www.adlnet.gov/expapi/verbs/">here</a>.
+* some <a href="http://www.adlnet.gov/expapi/verbs/">standard verbs</a> for the LRS.

+* some <a href="http://blog.saltbox.com/blog/2012/11/28/making-statements-tin-can-api-best-practices/">best practices</a> for creating statements.

 ## Open Onderwijs API